 Ottawa Team

-I have published various journal articles and book chapters, presented papers and conducted workshops in the areas of couples, relationship trauma and sex therapy.
-I am an original proponent of an integrated Emotionally Focused Therapy model of couple and sex therapy.
-I have also conducted research into the process of relationship repair in the aftermath of difficult relationship experiences, such as infidelity and betrayals.
-Below are some recent publications:
+In terms of past academic activities, my background includes publications in various journal articles and book chapters, alongside presentations and workshops focused on couples, relationship trauma, and sex therapy.
+I am an original proponent of an integrated Emotionally Focused Therapy model for couples and sex therapy.
+My research has also delved into the process of relationship repair following challenging experiences, such as infidelity and betrayal.

 Zuccarini, D., Johnson, S. & Makinen, J. (manuscript prepared and to be re-submitted to Journal of Marital and Family Therapy).
 Transforming power of emotion in forgiveness in EFT: An emotional processing model.